MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputkeyboardsource_getkeystate_1676715341.md

 ## -description

-Get the state of the supplied virtual-key at the time of the current input message.
+Retrieves the state of the supplied virtual-key at the time of the input message currently being processed (which could be in the past, if the input queue contains unprocessed messages).

 ## -parameters